camaloon/print-on-demand-api-docs/source/index.html.md

 ### Error handling

 Webhooks are processed asynchronously, but the data received is validated according to the previous described schema.
-If the data does not follow the schema, a HTTP status code `400` is returned and along a `JSON` with a list of errors.
+If the data does not follow the schema, a HTTP status code `400` (bad request) is returned and along a `JSON` with a list of errors.

+Also, the signature for the webhook is calculated and compared to the `X-CAMALOON-HMAC-SHA256` header.
+If it doesn't match, a HTTP status code `401` (unauthorized) is returned.

 # Webhooks from Camaloon